arbor-sim/arbor/doc/cpp_cable_cell.rst

    .. cpp:member:: const mechanism_catalogue* catalogue

-   All mechanism names refer to mechanism instances in this mechanism catalogue.
-   By default, this is set to point to `global_default_catalogue()`, the catalogue that contains all mechanisms bundled with Arbor.
+   all mechanism names refer to mechanism instances in this mechanism catalogue. by default, this is set to point to `global_default_catalogue()`, the catalogue that contains all mechanisms bundled with arbor.

-   .. cpp:member:: double membrane_voltage_limit_mV
+   .. cpp:member:: double membrane_voltage_limit_mv

-   If non-zero, check to see if the membrane voltage ever exceeds this value in magnitude during the course of a simulation.
-If so, throw an exception and abort the simulation.
+   if non-zero, check to see if the membrane voltage ever exceeds this value in magnitude during the course of a simulation. if so, throw an exception and abort the simulation.

    .. cpp:member:: bool coalesce_synapses

-   When synapse dynamics are sufficiently simple, the states of synapses within the same discretized element can be combined for better performance.
-This is true by default.
+   when synapse dynamics are sufficiently simple, the states of synapses within the same discretized element can be combined for better performance. this is true by default.

    .. cpp:member:: std::unordered_map<std::string, int> ion_species

-   Every ion species used by cable cells in the simulation must have an entry in this map, which takes an ion name to its charge, expressed as a multiple of the elementary charge.
-By default, it is set to include sodium "na" with charge 1, calcium "ca" with charge 2, and potassium "k" with charge 1.
+   every ion species used by cable cells in the simulation must have an entry in this map, which takes an ion name to its charge, expressed as a multiple of the elementary charge. by default, it is set to include sodium "na" with charge 1, calcium "ca" with charge 2, and potassium "k" with charge 1.

    .. cpp:member:: cable_cell_parameter_set default_parameters

-   The default electrical and physical properties associated with each cable cell, unless overridden locally.
-In the global properties, *every optional field must be given a value*, and every ion must have its default values set in :cpp:expr:`default_parameters.ion_data`.
+   the default electrical and physical properties associated with each cable cell, unless overridden locally. in the global properties, *every optional field must be given a value*, and every ion must have its default values set in :cpp:expr:`default_parameters.ion_data`.

    .. cpp:function:: add_ion(const std::string& ion_name, int charge, double init_iconc, double init_econc, double init_revpot)

-   Convenience function for adding a new ion to the global :cpp:expr:`ion_species` table, and setting up its default values in the `ion_data` table.
+   convenience function for adding a new ion to the global :cpp:expr:`ion_species` table, and setting up its default values in the `ion_data` table.

    .. cpp:function:: add_ion(const std::string& ion_name, int charge, double init_iconc, double init_econc, mechanism_desc revpot_mechanism)